What a semester abroad has to offer

 Category: Student life

-This article was written by current second-year, Amal Brepotra, a BA (Hons) Journalism & Creative Writing student, who spent a semester abroad at the University of Otago in Dunedin, New Zealand.
+This article was written by current third-year, Amal Brepotra, a BA (Hons) Journalism & Creative Writing student, who spent a semester abroad at the University of Otago in Dunedin, New Zealand.

 She’s keen on all things travel, food and writing about the things that matter most to her.
 She usually spends her time reading romance novels, going on walks and baking sweet treats with friends.